Akarsh0809/ASSIGNMENT-3/readme.md

-This the first branch.
-This branch has the basic working calculator with functions and tests.
+This is the original branch.
+The basic functional calculator with tests and functions is available in this branch.